Skip to content

 Problem

-Immutable dataclass defining parameter names, bounds, and optional output names.
+Immutable dataclass defining parameter names, optional finite bounds, and optional output names.

 python